 - Payment Window — How long until you get your money?
 In general, you can expect it to take anywhere from one to three business days, and all payments from each day will be batched together.

 - Reporting/Analytics — Sure, the data you get is essentially a listing for date, time, and purchase amounts.
-But that data can be organised a lot of different ways to give you keen business insights.
+But that data can be organized a lot of different ways to give you keen business insights.
 This may not be necessary if you’re getting quality reporting out of your e-commerce platform, but it doesn’t hurt to see what processors offer in this regard.
 Depending on what reports are offered, you may get a different perspective from the payment processor.

 - Optional Hardware — As an online shop you don’t need things like card swipers, chip readers, and receipt printers.
 If you ever think you might venture out into the real world—whether that means setting up a physical store, or just doing pop-ups at trade shows or festivals—you’ll need a way to take payments out there.
 Most processors are just reselling standard gear from major manufacturers, so make sure they’re not overcharging you (you can buy a receipt printer on Amazon).
 Ensure also that the card readers are using the latest security technology, like EMV (which actually isn’t even new and is now an accepted standard….and some people still aren’t using it).